gregdchan/gregdchan/README.md

 In the last year: I've researched special interest topics such as Accessibility, US Cannabis Culture, and Indigenous/Caribbean Futures, while applying a range of emerging technology to explore digital experiences and practical, interactive solutions.

-Noticing a major gap in safe usage tools for cannabis, I founded For Grownups Inc in May 2022 where I'm currently developing several patent-pending products.
+Sidehustle: Noticing a major gap in well-designed tools for cannabis use, I founded For Grownups Inc in May 2022 where I'm currently developing several patent-pending home storage and usage products.
+For Grownups aims to promote safe experiences and productive habits around cannabis use through a human-centered ecosystem of well-designed products and services.

 Stuff I know: UX Design, VR Development, Physical computing/prototyping, Usability Research, HTML, CSS, JS, Node, ML5, TensorFlow, Unity, C, C#, C++

-Stuff I'm learning: Interaction Design, React, Svelte, Web3.js, RESTful APIs
+Stuff I'm learning: Interaction Design, React, Svelte, Web3.js, RESTful APIs, Entrepreneurship!
+(If you're an interested Mentor, please reach out!)

 If you'd like to chat, feel free to email me at: gregdchan@gmail.com